wp-plugins/custom-content-by-country/readme.txt

 = Do you make any other plugins? =

-Yes, we created the only [Twitter Bootstrap WordPress](http://worpit.com/wordpress-twitter-bootstrap-css-plugin-home/ "Twitter Bootstrap WordPress Plugin") plugin with over 10,000 downloads so far.
+Yes, we created the only [Twitter Bootstrap WordPress](http://worpit.com/wordpress-twitter-bootstrap-css-plugin-home/ "Twitter Bootstrap WordPress Plugin") plugin with over 20,000 downloads so far.

-We also created the [Worpit Administration Dashboard](http://worpit.com/?wordpress) for people with multiple WordPress sites to manage.
+We also created the [Manage Multiple WordPress Site Better Tool: Worpit](http://worpit.com/?src=wporg) for people with multiple WordPress sites to manage.

+= What "country code" can I use to test locally if I'm accessing a server on our network? =

+If your local network address is defined as "Private" according to the database, the country code to use in this case is: 01

+This isn't fully tested and shouldn't be used as-is in production but it seems to hold up.
+Feedback welcome.

 = Is there an option to remove the data that was added to the DB by the plugin? =